 - Seller and buyer’s names and addresses, signatures, and date of signing

 Bill of Sale for the Seller of the Vehicle

 The bill of sale serves as a form of protection for the seller of the vehicle.
 Once the document has been completed, signed, notarized, and submitted, it frees the seller from the ownership of the vehicle and all the liabilities attached to it.
 The seller will no longer be held liable for any ticket received by the new owner, as well as any accident involving the vehicle.

 It is the seller’s responsibility to visit the tax collector’s office and submit the notice of sale.
-Upon receipt of the signed notice of sale, the DHSMV will then cancel the registration of the vehicle.
+Upon receipt of the signed notice of sale, a Florida-authorized driving office will then cancel the registration of the vehicle.
 This restricts the vehicle from being driven on public roadways unless the title has been transferred and new registration has been filled out.

 Bill of Sale for the Buyer of the Vehicle

 For the buyer of the vehicle, the bill of sale will serve as both a reminder for the pending title transfer, as well as protection from any liabilities from the previous owner.
 Within 30 days of purchase, the buyer must visit the tax collector’s office for title transfer, vehicle registration, to provide proof of insurance (if appropriate), and pay the sales tax.
 Processing the title transfer after 30 days will carry a late transfer penalty fee.